tahoe-lafs/tahoe-lafs/docs/running.rst

 similar syntax to the well-known scp and rsync tools.
 See CLI.rst_ for more details.

+To backup a directory full of files and subdirectories, run “``tahoe backup LOCALDIRECTORY tahoe:``”.
+This will create a new LAFS subdirectory inside the “tahoe” LAFS directory named "Archive", and inside "Archive", it will create a new subdirectory whose name is the current date and time.
+That newly created subdirectory will be populated with a snapshot copy of all files and directories currently reachable from LOCALDIRECTORY.
+Then ``tahoe backup`` will make a link to that snapshot directory from the "tahoe" LAFS directory, and name the link "Latest".a

+``tahoe backup`` cleverly avoids uploading any files or directories that haven't changed, and it also cleverly deduplicates any files or directories that have identical contents to other files or directories that it has previously backed-up.
+This means that running ``tahoe backup`` is a nice incremental operation that backs up your files and directories efficiently, and if it gets interrupted (for example by a network outage, or by you rebooting your computer during the backup, or so on), it will resume right where it left off the next time you run ``tahoe backup``.

 As with the WUI (and with all current interfaces to Tahoe-LAFS), you are responsible for remembering directory capabilities yourself.
 If you create a new directory and lose the capability to it, then you cannot